TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

   This setup ensures that differences across $\epsilon$ reflect the effect of the privacy budget rather than variation in the simulated dataset.

-  The output is returned as a pandas data frame, where each row corresponds to one replicate at one privacy level.
+  The output is returned as a pandas data frame.

 ---
 ### 5. RealDatasetStudy.py: Running Our 3 Settings on a Real Dataset to Compare Performance